MY DIY EURO KITCHEN: PHASE II

 This is Part 12 in the BUDGETHOUSE RENOVATOR series that involves the search for, location of, and unique auction-style purchase of my home in the country.
 The series includes dealing with a foreign based auction house and escrow to help facilitate this transaction.
 Also, I show how I worked with a mortgage company programmed to process the “specialized” FHA 203k Program rehabilitation loans.
 My loan included funds to buy “and” repair my house.
 Part 11 is about dealing building my new kitchen with My DIY Euro Kitchen, Phase I. My next article in Part 13 is entitled “My DIY Eurokitchen, Phase III“.
 It will continue my work on kitchen cabinet building and related steps with some more trials thrown in for laughs.

 When you build a cabinet, the sides will be the full height of the unit.
 The horizontal pieces will fit flush with the outside edge of the top and bottom of the cabinet.
 The back will be cut the full size of exterior dimensions of unit.

 To give you an example, let’s build a base cabinet that is:

 This box will sit on top of a 4″ to 4 1/2″ toe kick platform that is leveled to the floor.
 The end result will give you a finished height of 34″ to 34 1/2″.
 This will accommodate a 1 1/2″ countertop for a total height of somewhere in the vicinity of 36″.

-The 2 sides will be cut at 23 1/2″ across the grain of the plywood.
-The height will be cut a 30″ with the grain.
+The 2 sides will be cut at 23 1/2″ across the grain of the plywood for the depth.
+The height will be cut at 30″ with the grain.
 The 1/2″ back panel will be cut at the exact size of the front of the box – 15″ across the grain and 30″ high with the grain.

 Loading, Delivery, and Stacking The Cabinet Pieces